 The reverse-engineering process involves measuring an object and then reconstructing it as a 3D model.
 The measured data alone, is usually represented as a point cloud, but lacks topological information and is therefore just an image.
 The image is then modelled in CAD into a more usable format that can be manipulated or optimised.

 - Optimisation: This is where the PES team excel and optimisation is about capturing the data of a current piece of equipment and improve its performance.

 - Commercial or Military Data Capture: Learning about a competitor’s latest research by capturing data to secure as much information as possible to understand its capabilities.
 It may result in development of similar product.

 - Documentation improvement: Reverse engineering can be used when documentation for a piece of equipment, production, operation or maintenance have shortcomings and the original designers are not available.

 Legacy Equipment: PES will capture the data of a piece of equipment or product that was design pre digitisation.
 We will capture the data, reproducing a digital model in CAD.
 One of the applications for this process can be used as part of a Planned Preventative Maintenance (PPM) programme when we capture the data and have this archived.
 The data will then be available to manufacture spares, therefore reducing the ‘downtime’ and saving time and money in a manufacturing process.

 Read more about Reverse Engineering in our pdf here .

-If you would like to discuss your particular project or wish to understand how reverse engineering can offer you a solution then please contact us for a chat or e-mail your enquiry.
-We will consider any project no matter how small or large.
+If you would like to discuss your project and how our solutions can help you, then please call us for a chat at +44 (0) 114 321 6375 or email with your enquiry.